Daya Singh Bedi

-Ambassador Lieutenant-Colonel Baba Daya Singh Bedi (1899–1975) was an Indian diplomat, Civil Servant and a Cavalry officer in the British Indian Army with the 6th Duke of Connaught's Own Lancers (Watson's Horse) who after the partition of India served as India's First High Commissioner to Australia from 1948 to 1951 and Chief Commissioner of Coorg State from 1951 to 1956.
+Ambassador Lieutenant-Colonel Baba Daya Singh Bedi (1899–1975) was an Indian diplomat, Civil Servant and a Cavalry officer in the British Indian Army with the 6th Duke of Connaught's Own Lancers (Watson's Horse).
+After the partition of India he served as India's First High Commissioner to Australia from 1948 to 1951 and Chief Commissioner of Coorg State from 1951 to 1956.

 Personal life

 Daya Singh Bedi (1899–1975) was born to Raja Sir Gurbaksh Singh Bedi K.B.E., Kt., C.i.E., (1862–1946) an extremely influential Sikh spiritual and political leader who was the direct descendant, in the fifteenth place of Sri Guru Nanak, a member of the Legislative Council of the Punjab Province (British India) and the Raja of Kallar (Jagir) near Rawalpindi (now in Pakistan).

 Daya Singh Bedi was married to Bibi Anand Kaur Dhall.

 Career

 Bedi was commissioned as a second lieutenant in July 1921 as a King's Commissioned Indian Officer (KCIO) and rose to the rank of lieutenant before he was transferred in September 1928 to the Indian Political Service.
 He was subsequently given the honorary rank of lieutenant colonel in 1947 during his military assignment in Nepal.

 He achieved promotions from 1928 till 1937 as Political Agent (1931, Southern States and Central India) / Undersecretary (1932, States of Western India) / Assistant Commissioner in the Princely states of Rajputana (1933), Travancore (1935) and Orissa Province (1937).
 Bedi also had responsibilities inherited with his title in Pashtunistan and the Punjab region and he combined his professional and personal roles after the 1935 Quetta earthquake.
 He served with distinction as an officer of the Indian Civil Service (British India) in the regions where his family patronage existed and had a record of reconstruction and administrative efficiency in the aftermath of the earthquake.
-Bedi was the Political Resident in Quetta-Pishin District till 1938, Political Resident of Loralai, Balochistan, Pakistan, from 1939 to 1941, Political Resident and Deputy Commissioner of Hazara, North-West Frontier Province from 1942 to 1944, Political Agent Kurram in 1945, Political Agent Orissa States from 1946–47, Regional Commissioner Rajputana in 1948.
+Bedi was the Political Resident in Quetta-Pishin District till 1938, Political Resident of Loralai, Balochistan, Pakistan, from 1939 to 1941, Political Resident and Deputy Commissioner of Hazara, North-West Frontier Province from 1942 to 1944, Political Agent Kurram in 1945, Political Agent Orissa States from 1946 to 1947, Regional Commissioner Rajputana in 1948.